 Dollar Shave Club is a great example of a business that’s fine-tuned its social presence to be funnier and wittier, and it’s worked in their favor.
 Their brand voice is distinct, and they’re well-known for their incredible social media campaigns.
 Instead of a simple “It’s Cyber Monday!” post, for example, they do the following:

 The business tries to keep things fresh by mixing it up.
 As a result they delight their audience and stand out from the crowd.

 When it comes to paying for promotion, many small business owners shy away.
-Most of them create a Facebook page to reap benefits free of charge.
-However, their reach is limited by the amount of customers who already searched for the company on Facebook.
+Most of them create a Facebook Page to reap benefits free of charge.
+However, their reach is limited by the number of customers who already searched for the company on Facebook.

 You’ll extend your reach if you consider Facebook Ads.
 The company has built a powerful platform to assist businesses to extend their customer base and target prospects.
 You can define audiences based on interest, location, and even their purchasing behavior.

 This ad from Prose is a great example.
 I don’t use Prose.
 I’m not familiar with the product.
 But it explains that this made-for-you hair product is so widely loved and that you can get shiny, beautiful hair at 15% off.
 This is going to attract a large number of customers and drive sales from people who may have never heard of the brand otherwise.